5.1 Wherever used in this Article the term:

 A. For a fiscal-year employee an employment year shall begin on the first day of the fiscal year of the College (September 1) and end on the last day of the fiscal year (August 31).

-B. For an academic-year employee an employment year shall begin one (1) week before the start of instruction in the day classes of the fall semester and end eight (8) days before the start of instruction in the day classes of the subsequent fall semester.
+B. For an academic-year employee an employment year shall begin five(5) working days before the start of the fall semester classes, excluding holidays and end eight (8) days before the start of instruction in the day classes of the subsequent fall semester.

 5.4